 The cardiac valve stress echo test was to further investigate if I have PoTS, to explain my exercise intolerance and some, if not all, of my dizziness and balance issues.
 This test would be my third one relating to PoTS, the other one I hadn’t mentioned was my tilt table test.
-Being diagnosed with PoTS wouldn’t invalidate my balance disorder, persistent postural-perceptual dizziness (PPPD), which has over lapping symptoms, as my PPPD can also be triggered by movement in my vision.
+Being diagnosed with PoTS wouldn’t invalidate my balance disorder, persistent postural-perceptual dizziness (PPPD), which has overlapping symptoms, as my PPPD can also be triggered by movement in my vision.

 What Is Postural Tachycardia Syndrome (PoTS)?

-Because my PoTS test was conducted during coronavirus, I had to wear a mask until the exercise part of the test started.
-The staff were already wearing a mask to cover their mouth and nose as well but put on a face shield to go with their surgical masks so I could do the exercise test without a mask.
+Because my PoTS test was conducted during the coronavirus, I had to wear a mask until the exercise part of the test started.
+The staff were already wearing a mask to cover their mouth and nose as well, but put on a face shield to go with their surgical masks so I could do the exercise test without a mask.
 So don’t worry if you’re having a test like this during the pandemic.
 Once my breathing had settled, I put my mask back on even though they hadn’t told me to do.
 Common courtesy.

-The letter for my PoTS test told me this test was to be done while still taking my beta-blockers, which I guess makes sense as I still have the dizziness and other symptoms even though my beta-blockers control my heart rhythm and stopped my chest pains.
+The letter for my PoTS test told me this test was to be done while still taking my beta-blockers, which I guess makes sense as I still have dizziness and other symptoms even though my beta-blockers control my heart rhythm and stopped my chest pains.
 The letter also said not to eat an hour before the test, but I think I missed this up as I had to eat to control my reactive hypoglycaemia about 40-50 minutes before my test.
 I’d forgotten I wasn’t meant to eat.
 It would have been less time if they hadn’t run 30 minutes late.

-The test involved me being seated in an exercise bike that tilted back to about 15-20° off me laying completely horizontal.
+The test involved me being seated on an exercise bike that tilted back to about 15-20° off me laying completely horizontal.
 I then had my heart scanned for about 10 minutes and had my blood pressure checked a couple of times.
 I had a blood pressure cuff put on that I had to keep on throughout the test and I was attached to a number of other sensors to check my heart rate throughout the test.